Course Outline

 • Importance of cybersecurity in the digital age for government operations

-• Role of analysts in enhancing cybersecurity for government agencies
+• Role of analysts in enhancing cybersecurity measures for government

 Fundamentals of Cybersecurity

-• Understanding cyber threats: Malware, Phishing, Ransomware, and others
+• Understanding cyber threats: Malware, Phishing, Ransomware, etc.

-• Basic cybersecurity principles: Confidentiality, Integrity, Availability (CIA Triad)
+• Basic cybersecurity principles: CIA Triad (Confidentiality, Integrity, Availability)

 • Common attack vectors for government systems